Onnamission/SpaceX-Analytics/README.md

 ## Visualizations

 The visualization were made using Tableau.
+The blue color in the CUSTOMER section does not mention Falcon 1.
+It's just a blue color.
+That's all.

 ![SapceX Dashboard](spacex_dashboard.png)